PushkarOnGit/Weather-App/README.md

 A Weather Reporting App made using Flutter! ✨

 # Features
-Shows Current Temperature adn Weather Conditions
+Shows Current Temperature adn Weather Conditions <br>
-Shows Hourly Weather Forecast
+Shows Hourly Weather Forecast<br>
-Can be refresed time to time
+Can be refresed time to time <br>
-It uses http and intl to do its respective tasks
+It uses http and intl to do its respective tasks<br>

-# how to use
+# Steps to use this app
-Add all the dependencies
+Add all the dependencies <br>
-Then use your API Key of OpenWeather and enter your City Name as per requremements!
+Then use your API Key of OpenWeather and enter your City Name as per requremements!<br>

 # Till then...
 Happy Fluttering Around!